BrianGriffin-ProminentWriter/Perception_and_Imagination_EEG_Decoding_Model/README.md

 # Perception_and_Imagination_EEG_Decoding_Model
 # Project Updates

 The code is continuously being updated.
-Stay tuned for further improvements!
+Stay tuned for further improvements.

 ## Datasets